Evaluating data analysis challenges in the 3G detector era and discussing the solutions

 Method paper:, | Search paper: in preparation

-By now LIGO has detected several gravitational wave signals from coalescing and merging compact binaries, with black holes and neutron stars.
-However, there are other interesting astrophysical phenomena that can produce gravitational waves detectable in the experiment.
-One example is neutron star matter oscillations.
-They can be a result of the following: accretion from a companion star, influence of magnetic fields, dynamical instabilities (i.e. R-modes).
-Gravitational waves emmited in these scenarios can be approximated as persistent, lasting for a long time, and narrowband, emmited with almost the same gravitational wave frequency.
+By now the LIGO-Virgo Collaboration has detected several gravitational-wave signals from coalescing and merging compact binaries, composed of black holes and neutron stars.
+However, there are other interesting astrophysical phenomena that can produce gravitational waves detectable with ground-based interferometers.
+It is predicted that some neutron stars could be spherically asymmetric, emitting gravitational waves as they spin.
+Possible mechanisms for asymmetry are: accretion from a companion star, influence of magnetic fields, dynamical instabilities (i.e. R-modes).
+Gravitational waves emitted in these scenarios can be approximated as persistent (lasting for a long time) and narrowband (emitted with almost the same gravitational-wave frequency).

 Other research groups have developed several searches for continuous gravitational waves, targeting neutron stars.
-These searches account for frequency modulation of gravitational-wave signal emmited by neutron star, and are designed to be statistically optimal.
-However, these searches depend on theoretical models.
-Deviations from these models, i.e. so-called neutron star glitches, can lead to a gravitational wave signal being missed by continuous wave searches.
-We develop a robust search that complements continuous wave seraches, and that is sensitive to other unknown sources of gravitational radiation as well.
+Coherent and semi-coherent searches account for frequency modulation of the gravitational-wave signal emitted by a neutron star.
+Matched-filter searches are designed to be statistically optimal.
+Deviations from theoretical predictions of neutron star rotation period, i.e. neutron star glitches, can lead to a gravitational wave signal being missed by continuous-wave searches.
+We develop a robust search that both complements continuous-wave searches and that is sensitive to other unknown sources of gravitational radiation as well.

-Radiometry is a technique of cross-correlating Fourier-transformed strain, measured by two or more gravitational-wave detectors.
-Information about sky location of a source of gravitational radiation is encoded in the time delay between signal's arrival in different detectors.
-This time delay is encoded in the phase of the complex-valued cross-correlated data, while the signal strength is encoded in the magnitude of the cross-correlated data.
+Radiometry is a technique of cross-correlating strain data measured by two or more gravitational-wave detectors.
+Information about the sky location of a source of gravitational radiation is encoded in the time delay between the signal's arrival in different detectors.

-If the signal is persistent and narrowband, it stays within one frequency bin for the time of the search.
-As LIGO is a ground based experiment, and as Earth rotates around the sun, astrophysical signal's pattern in the measured gravitational wave strain would repeat itself every sidereal day.
-Folding is essentially weightenly averaging all sidereal days of data together.
+We choose our frequency bins to be wide enough to allow a persistent narrowband signal to be present only in one frequency bin for the time of the search.
+As ground-based interferometers rotate around the Earth, the time-delay pattern of a signal would repeat itself every sidereal day.
+Folding is essentially weighted averaging all time segments of data that correspond to the same orientation of detectors with respect to the source.
 As a result, we have to work with only one day of data instead of several months of data from LIGO's observing runs.

 Goncharov, B., & Thrane, E. (2018).. arXiv preprint arXiv:1805.03761.